NeoZng/AOPnP_evaluation/README.md

 # PnP_evaluation

-This is a repo forked from VINS-Fusion, modified for the purpose of evaluating PnP-based stereo vision odometry.
+This is a repo forked from [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion), modified for the purpose of evaluating PnP-based stereo vision odometry.

 The repo has been tested under Ubuntu20.04 + ROS noetic.

 We provide evaluation script for quick start.

-MLPnP(implement in [OpenGV](https://www.ipf.kit.edu/english/code_1840.php)), SQPnP and IterativePnP(based on reprojection error nonlinear optimization) are implemented in OpenCV, and the method we propse as AOPnP.
+MLPnP(implement in [OpenGV](https://www.ipf.kit.edu/english/code_1840.php)), SQPnP and IterativePnP(based on reprojection error nonlinear optimization) are implemented in OpenCV, and the method we propse as AOPnP, which is adopted from [CPnP](https://github.com/bereze/CPnP-cpp-version.)

+Results on EuRoC dataset has been tested.

+To change PnP solver, go to `FeatureManager::initFramePoseByPnP()`.

+Modify the output path in `config.json`.
+The inlier number per frame, solving time of the solver, pose in euroc format will be output to the dir you assign in config.

 ## Dependency